Akadama

 • Avoid excessive watering; Akadama helps balance moisture.

-4. Using Akadama for Other Plants
+4. For Other Plants

 Ideal for: